automationiberia/superadmin/docs/README_step_1.md

 > ...
 > ```

 The hostname is taken from the inventory used to run the configuragion playbook.
-In the code above, we are taking the first controller on group `PRE`.
+In the code above, we are taking the first controller on group `dev`.

 Other important files to be configured are in the following directories:

-* `orgs_vars/SUPERADMIN/env/PRE/controller_credentials.d`: Configuration files for the credentials used for the Job Templates to access Git repositories, Ansible Controller, Private Automation Hub, Machines and also the vault password to decrypt our vaulted-files.
+* `orgs_vars/SUPERADMIN/env/dev/controller_credentials.d`: Configuration files for the credentials used for the Job Templates to access Git repositories, Ansible Controller, Private Automation Hub, Machines and also the vault password to decrypt our vaulted-files.
 Following is an example a `Red Hat Ansible Automation Platform` credential:
   ```yaml
   ---
   controller_credentials: